cjacker/luatos-utils/README.md

 ## More about soc file

-LuatOS soc firmware is actually 7z archives, you can extract it by :
+LuatOS soc firmware is actually a 7z archive, you can extract it by :
 ```
 7za x <soc file>
 ```